mconf/api-mate/README.md

 ### 2. Use a local proxy

-An application that can be used as a local proxy called `api-mate-proxy` is available in this repository, in the folder [proxy](https://github.com/mconf/api-mate/tree/master/proxy).
+There's an application that can be used as a local proxy called `api-mate-proxy` available in this repository, in the folder [proxy](https://github.com/mconf/api-mate/tree/master/proxy).

-It is a very simple node.js application that you can run locally and that will receive all requests from the API Mate and proxy them to your web conference server.
+It is a very simple Node.js application that you can run locally to receive all requests from the API Mate and proxy them to your web conference server.

 #### Usage

 See `api-mate-proxy`'s [README file](https://github.com/mconf/api-mate/tree/master/proxy).

 Development